|Rewards Rating:||4.1 / 5|

 |Dining or Travel (booked through qualifying outside merchants)||2,500||1|

-Intro APR for new purchases
+Intro APR for new purchases and balance transfers

 This can be a great perk for users who have a big purchase to make and want to pay it down over time without racking up interest.
-You’ll have a full year to make slow payments without having to worry about additional charges.
+You’ll have a little more than a full year to make slow payments without having to worry about additional charges.
 Just be sure not to charge more than you can pay off in the introductory period, as the ongoing APR can be high.